BlueFlo0d/cl-liballegro/index.md

 There's no exact rules for it, but usually any `ALLEGRO_*` is truncated.
 Any `al_*` is truncated because the `Common Lisp` packages handle the namespace.

+Another change is that certain constants have been changed to keyword.
+An example is `ALLEGRO_KEY_K` is `:k`.
-An example is `ALLEGRO_KEY_K` is `:k` which may seem drastic at first, but using keywords over constants tends to be convenient in practice becausse CFFI takes care of translating the value to the keyword and vice-versa.
-For example, a keyboard function in `C` would return a value but the corresponding `Common Lisp` can return a keyword.
+Using keywords over constants tends to be convenient in practice because CFFI takes care of translating the value to the keyword and vice-versa.
+For example, a keyboard function in `C` would return a value but in `Common Lisp` can return a keyword.

 ## cffi
 Occasionally there are times when dropping down to a lower level to using CFFI is required.
 This happens when it's necesssary to pass a non-opaque data structure by reference.